 In order to prove that a dangerous condition caused your injuries, you would probably rely on such evidence as:

 - any video recordings that may exist of the accident,

 - medical records, and/or

-- expert medical testimony linking the hazard to the injury
+- expert medical testimony linking the hazard to your injury

-It is important for accident victims to document everything that happened.
-Even seemingly minor details such as weather or ambient noises can help paint the full picture of the conditions that led to the plaintiff’s injury.
+It is important for you to document everything that happened.
+Even seemingly minor details such as weather or ambient noises can help paint the full picture of the conditions that led to your injury.

 Landowners or land possessors have a duty to take reasonable measures to keep premises safe for people permitted on the premises.
 If a dangerous condition exists, landowners and possessors may be obligated to warn others of it.